hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/09_using_native_device_features_maps,camera&and_image_gallery.md

     <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION"/>
     ```

     2. Now we can use ` navigator ` to get the location.
-This seems strange because ` navigator ` is an object that facilitate transition in a ` React Native ` app, but this is how ` React Native ` provides a way to get location. ` navigator ` has  an attribute named ` geolocation ` that has a method named ` getCurrentPosition `. ` getCurrentPosition ` accepts 2 callbacks:
+This seems strange because ` navigator ` is an object that facilitates transition between screens in a ` React Native ` app, but this is how ` React Native ` provides a way to get location. ` navigator ` has  an attribute named ` geolocation ` that has a method named ` getCurrentPosition `. ` getCurrentPosition ` accepts 2 callbacks:
         * on success callback where you get a ` position ` object that has ` latitude ` and ` longitude ` of the current location.
         * on failure callback where you get an ` error `.
-    We need to define a ` function ` to be ` binded ` with ` Locate Me ` ` Button  ` in which we use ` getCurrentLocation ` method and in the on success callback we construct an object having the same structure of the ` event ` we get from ` onPress ` that has ` nativeEvent ` that indeed has ` coordinate ` object which wraps ` latiude ` and ` longitude `.
+    * We need to define a ` function ` to be ` binded ` with ` Locate Me ` ` Button  ` in which we use ` getCurrentLocation ` method and in the on success callback we construct an object having the same structure of the ` event ` we get from ` onPress ` that has ` nativeEvent ` that indeed has ` coordinate ` object which wraps ` latiude ` and ` longitude `.
 We do that to reuse ` onPressHandler ` to update the ` location ` in the ` state `.
     ```js
     locateMeHandler = () => {
         navigator.geolocation.getCurrentPosition(